httpwg/http2-spec/draft.md

 document are to be interpreted as described in {{RFC2119}}.

-## HTTP-related Protocol Identifiers
+# Protocol Identifiers for HTTP Security

-To accommodate this approach, HTTP/2.0 will need to nominate several protocol negotiation strings (a.k.a. "profiles") to allow negotiation for the desired properties in alternate services.

-This might include:
+In past dicussions, there has been general agreement to reusing the ALPN protocol identifier {{}} for all negotiation mechanisms in HTTP/2.0, not just TLS.

+This document proposes putting additional information into them to identify the use of encryption as well as configuration of that encryption, independent of the URI scheme in use.

+Thus, we won't have just one protocol identifier for HTTP/2.0, but two; one with and one without the use of TLS.
+For example, the following identifiers might be registered if this approach is adopted:

 * http1 - http/1.x over TCP
 * http1-tls - http/1.x over TLS over TCP (as per {{RFC2818}})
 * http2 - http/2.x over TCP
 * http2-tls - http/2.x over TLS over TCP (as per {{RFC2818}})
-* http2-tls-relaxed - http/2.x over TLS over TCP (see below)
+* http2-tls-relaxed - http/2.x over TLS over TCP (see {{relaxed}})

 Most of these are already latently defined by HTTP/2.0, with the exception being http2-tls-relaxed, defined below.

-These profiles are expected to be used not only in the Alt-Svc header field, but also in other HTTP/2.0 negotiation mechanisms; e.g., ALPN, the "Upgrade dance" and so forth.
+By indicating the use of TLS in the protocol identifier allows a client and server to negotiate the use of TLS for "http://" URIs; if the server offers http2-tls, the client can select that protocol, start TLS and use it.

-Note that, as discussed in Security Considerations, there may be situations (e.g,.
+Note that, as discussed in {{downgrade}}, there may be situations (e.g,.
 ALPN) where advertising some of these profiles are inapplicable or inadvisable.

 For example, in an ALPN negotiation for a "https://" URI, it is only sensible to offer http1-tls and http2-tls.

-### The "http2-tls-relaxed" Protocol
+## The "http2-tls-relaxed" Protocol {#relaxed}

 Servers that support the "http2-tls-relaxed" protocol indicate that they support TLS for access to URIs with the "http" URI scheme using HTTP/2.0 or